Medical Records Retention Guide (Updated for 2026)

 Step 3.
 Research Legal Requirements

-Look into federal, state, and industry-specific rules to find out how long each type of record must be kept.
-Be sure to check for any special rules related to minors, behavioral health, or specific treatments.
+Review state, federal, and industry-specific requirements to determine how long different types of records must be retained.
+Pay close attention to any special rules related to minors, behavioral health, or certain treatments, since these often follow different retention timelines.

 Step 4.
 Set Internal Retention Periods

-Using your research as a foundation, establish retention timelines for each category that meet legal requirements while also aligning with your practice’s internal needs.
+Using your research as a starting point, establish retention timeframes for each category that meet legal requirements while also supporting the day-to-day needs of your practice.

 Step 5.
 Document the Schedule